SimonSiefke/vscode-html-language-features/README.md

 ## Settings

 You can specify custom data inside your vscode settings.
-After changing the configuration, you need to reload vscode.
+Make sure to specify `categories` for custom tags, otherwise they won't show up.

 ```json
 {